The Drinking Culture of Vietnam – Part 2

-A plastic crate (called a “can”) of large bottled beer is automatically delivered to your table, warm, along with short glasses and a small bucket of ice.
+A plastic crate (called a “can”) of large bottled beer is automatically delivered to your table, warm, along with shot glasses and a small bucket of ice.
 Yep, ice in beer.
 I love it.
-As beers are drunk, the empties are returned to the can, and counted at the end of the night to determine the bill.
+As beers are drunk, the empties are returned to the can and counted at the end of the night to determine the bill.

 The new trend in Dong Ha is to drink a case of canned beer instead of bottles, though, because of rumors of the quality of the beer in the bottles, particularly the brands brewed in China.
 There is a general understanding in Vietnam that the Chinese are trying to poison them, with the beer, meat, vegetables – you name it, and China is adding poison.
 With cases of beer, the empties are thrown ceremoniously on the ground.
 The number remaining in the case at the end of the night is used to calculate the bill.

 The glasses are continually refilled throughout the night with ice and beer, traditionally by the youngest female, of course.
-The key to avoid getting drunk is to keep your glass filled with ice and melting ice, otherwise it is very easy to quickly lose your senses – because of the toasting.
+The key to avoiding getting drunk is to keep your glass filled with ice and melting ice, otherwise, it is very easy to quickly lose your senses – because of the toasting.

-There are group toasts often dedicated to a particular purpose, like “cheers to a new case of beer,” “cheers for the new dish of food,” “cheers to friends,” etc. You name it, they come up with a reason to cheers.
-Then, there are private toasts – generally two or three people in the group will have a private cheers, followed by some hand shaking.
-The most important thing to remember is that each cheers is followed not merely by a sip of beer.
+There are group toasts often dedicated to a particular purpose, like “Cheers to a new case of beer,” “cheers for the new dish of food,” “cheers to friends,” etc. You name it, they come up with a reason to cheers.
+Then, there are private toasts – generally, two or three people in the group will have a private cheer, followed by some handshaking.
+The most important thing to remember is that each cheer is followed not merely by a sip of beer.
 It is assumed you will tram phan tram (pronounced “champ pun champ”), which means 100% or bottoms up.
 Sometimes, I can get away with a 50% because I am a girl, a trump card I like to bring out only when it suits me.
-Eric is not so lucky, and is always expected to drain his glass.
+Eric is not so lucky and is always expected to drain his glass.

 If someone from another table stops by to toast with you, it is customary to return the favor a little later.
 If someone from the other side of the table comes over to private toast, it is customary to return the favor.
 Everyone is expected to drink, everyone is expected to toast, and everyone is expected to have fun.
 On a good night, you might find yourself doing 20 or 30 bottoms up in about two hours – hence the need for lots and lots of ice.